vargavd/angular-complete-guide-course/section-7-notes.md

   <p [appOurOwnDirective]="'royalblue'"></p>
 ```

+_So it is possible to have two attribute-like stuff on an element with brackets, where one of the directive (and its underlying "main" property) and the other of just a simple property of that very attribute.
+I think it can lead some confusing scenarios..
+But marking a property as a main is just an option (and to be honest, I don't think that is a good idea for future readability...)._

 **Another trick, for property binding in general:** If a property accepts a single string, you can omit the square brackets and the single quoation marks:

 ```